beeman/solana-mobile-react-native-samples/skr-address-resolution/README.md

-# dotskr demo
+# .skr address resolution

 > A Solana Name Service lookup app for resolving .skr domain names to wallet addresses and vice versa.

 ## What is this?

-dotskr demo is a **demo application** showcasing Solana Name Service (SNS) integration with React Native mobile apps.
+.skr address resolution is a **demo application** showcasing Solana Name Service (SNS) integration with React Native mobile apps.
 It demonstrates bidirectional domain lookup using the Solana blockchain.

 ## Screenshots & Demo